This ERP Dictionary provides you with ERP vocabulary.

 Shop floor control

-A system for using data from the shop floor to maintain and communicate status information on shop orders and on work centres.
+A system for using data from the shop floor to maintain and communicate status information on shop orders and on work centers.

 Stockout costs: The costs associated with a stockout.
 Those costs may include lost sales, backorder costs, expediting, and additional manufacturing and purchasing costs.

-Supplier performance is an evaluation of suppliers usually with respect to delivery, quality and price.
+Supplier performance is an evaluation of suppliers, usually concerning delivery, quality and price.

-Supplier relationship management (SRM) is an evolving set of applications enabling enterprises to create a more comprehensive lifecycle view of suppliers` operational contribution TO the top AND bottom lines.
-Strategic sourcing AND spend management would be SOME of SRM parts.
+Supplier relationship management (SRM) is an evolving set of applications enabling enterprises to create a more comprehensive lifecycle view of suppliers` operational contributions to the top and bottom lines.
+Strategic sourcing and spend management would be some of SRM’s parts.

-Supply CHAIN management (SCM) IS the design, planning, execution, control, AND monitoring of supply CHAIN activities WITH the objective of creating net VALUE, building a competitive infrastructure, leveraging worldwide logistics, synchronizing supply WITH demand, AND measuring performance globally.
+Supply chain management (SCM) is the design, planning, execution, control, and monitoring of supply chain activities to create net value, build a competitive infrastructure, leverage worldwide logistics, synchronize supply with demand, and measure performance globally.

-A computer, or softtware package, that provides a specific kind of service to client software running on other computers.
-The term can refer to a particular piece of software, for example a Web server, or to the machine on which the software is running.
-A single server machine could have several different server software packages running on it, thus providing many different servers to clients on the network.
+A computer, or software package that provides a specific kind of service to client software running on other computers.
+The term can refer to a particular piece of software, such as a Web server, or the machine on which the software is running.
+For example, a single server machine could have several different server software packages running on it, thus providing many different servers to clients on the network.